madalinagriza/maky-frontend/API_SPEC.md

 ```
 ---
 ### POST /api/UserProfile/_getProfile

+**Description:** Retrieves all profile information for a given user.

 **Authentication:** Requires a valid `sessionId`.
 The session user must either match the requested `user` or already be accepted friends with that user.

 **Requirements:**
 - The `user` must exist.
 The requester must be the same user or an accepted friend.

-**Requirements:**
-- The `user` must exist and match the authenticated session.

 **Effects:**
 - Returns an array containing a single profile object for the specified user (or an empty array when no profile exists) and wraps it in the `{ "results": [...], "error": string | null }` envelope used by authenticated queries.
+Each profile highlights the user's display name, optional `learningGoals` blurb (a short note about what they're practicing toward), avatar, genre preferences, skill level, and target song.

 **Request Body:**
 ```json